watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

     }
   }'
   ```
-  The above command sends a nested query to the Elasticsearch index and `text_expansion` is used on the ELSER tokens
+  The above command sends a nested query to the Elasticsearch index. `text_expansion` is used in this query on the ELSER tokens
   generated for each chunked text by the ingest pipeline.
 So, the search happens on the chunked texts.
 Learn more about nested
   query from the [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/query-dsl-nested-query.html).

-  If you see successful results from the above query, your web crawler is working with the ingest pipeline defined at previous steps.
+  If you see successful results from the above query, you have successfully created a web crawler index with an ELSER ingest pipeline with a chunking processor.

 ## Step 4: Connect a web crawler index to watsonx Assistant for conversational search